S460s/flappyBird/README.md

-This game is done by going through the following [tuorial](https://www.youtube.com/watch?v=Jgst0rihJ3o)
+This game is done by going through the following [tuorial](https://www.youtube.com/watch?v=Jgst0rihJ3o).
+I changed the implementation by making a pipe and bird class.
+I also added the following features:

+- Visible score while playing the game.